 - Divide the mixture between two 20 cm (8″) round cake moulds and bake at 180℃ for 30 minutes when the cakes should be well risen and a skewer inserted into the centre comes out clean.
 Leave in the moulds to cool for a few minutes then turn out onto a wire rack to cool completely.

 - Whip the cream with chosen cordial until peaks form.
 Divide the mixture into two.
 Put one aside and add half of the strawberries to the other along with a couple of the crushed meringue nests.

 - Sandwich the two cakes with the Eton Mess.
 Spread the remaining cream over the top, then scatter over the remaining strawberries followed by the remaining crushed meringue pieces.

 - Serve immediately before the meringue has a chance to go soft.

-With the floral lilac syrup added to the Eton Mess, I am entering this to Tea Time Treats with Karen of Lavender and Lovage who has chosen floral as this month’s theme.
-Alternate months are hosted by Janie over at The Hedge Combers.
+As I added lilac syrup to the Eton Mess, I am entering this cake recipe to Tea Time Treats with Karen of Lavender and Lovage.
+She has chosen floral as this month’s theme.

-Because this is a great use for the fruit yogurts sitting in our fridge that we don’t normally eat, I’m also sending this off to the No Waste Food Challenge.
+We don’t normally eat fruit yoghurts.
+This cake is a great way to use up any such yogurts that are sitting in our fridge.
+So, I’m also sending this off to the No Waste Food Challenge.
 It’s being hosted by Michelle of Utterly Scrummy Food for Families on behalf of Elizabeth’s Kitchen.

 The theme for this month’s Love Cake over at JibberJabberUK is vintage.
-Whilst this may not be a vintage cake exactly, Eton Mess certainly is, so I’m hoping I’ll be allowed to enter.
+Whilst this chocolate cake isn’t exactly a vintage cake, Eton mess most certainly is.
+I’m hoping I’ll be allowed to enter.